nathanmentley/RemoteCongress/README.md

     dotnet run --project src/RemoteCongress.CliTool/RemoteCongress.CliTool.csproj view-vote --id QmPnfkTnEYxVotRHtCLS4g3q4otAmAYKvtbtKbWZ34brXF

-### Using RemoteCongress.Client to programmically interact with the platform
+### Using RemoteCongress.Client library to programmically interact with the platform

 You can use the client assembly project to build tools in any dotnet language to fetch and create votes using this platform using code.